kxpedro/MMORPGTheWitcher-nodejs/README.md

 # MMORPGTheWitcher-nodejs
 An simple browser game based on The Witcher game serie.
-It was made with node.js using mongodb as database and some jquery functions.
+The proposition was made an browser game with node.js using mongodb as database and some jquery functions.

 * Main GamePage: